GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 History
 =======

-By default, most Unix shells keep track of the commands you have entered.
+By default, most Linux shells keep track of the commands you have entered.
 Enter the following to see the commands you have entered as the student user:

 \`\`\`